 How to use negative shapes:

-Use straight lines to block in the profile of the face, just as you did when you were blocking in the large angles of the head.
+I use straight lines to block in the profile of the face, just as I did when I was blocking in the large angles of the head.
+Straight lines help to clearly indicate the high points (the most protruding points, or boundaries) on the profile.

 Voila!
 Here is my completed block-in for this portrait drawing tutorial.